 Trying to get your taxes in order can be a pain at the best of times, let alone when you’re trying to navigate your way through your personal finance statements to find the business-related expenses.

-Personal transactions have to remain completely separate from business ones, which is bound to be more complicated if you’ve combined them.
+Personal transactions must remain completely separate from business ones, which is bound to be more complicated if you’ve combined them.

 It would also be easy to miss deductions if you’re searching through your personal current account.